cap-js/telemetry/README.md

 For the complete list of environment variables supported by OpenTelemetry, see [Environment Variable Specification](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables).

 Please note that `process.env.VCAP_APPLICATION` and `process.env.CF_INSTANCE_GUID`, if present, are used to determine some [Attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

-### Instrumentation range - TODO

-- Set the log level for the cds logger `app` to `trace`, to trace individual CAP handler
-- With log level `info` of `cds` the handling function in each Service is traced, including DB Services
-- Annotate services with `@cds.tracing : false` to disable all tracing for that service.
-Counterwise, you can enable only the tracing for one service with `@cds.tracing : true`.
-The exception is detailed OData Adapter tracing, which can only be enabled or disabled globally.
-At the moment the annotation also only disables all CAP tracing, but not the HTTP and Express tracing.